ward98/Programming-for-Social-Science/README.md

 1. Type "%matplot qt" into the console to allow for annimations and run the Framework and Model.
 1. Click "Model" and then "Run the ABM Model".
 1. The ABM will be produced.
-1. (Please note "Remove all variables" under "Console" may have to be used an then ran again)
+1. (Please note "Remove all variables" under "Console" may have to be used.
+Then run the AF.py followed by the Model.py)